- Write what you want.

 Here are five random ‘What If?’ scenarios to get you thinking and take your story somewhere new.

-What if… the main character crashes – what?
+What if… the main character’s father gambles away – what?

-What if… the main character’s best friend steals – what?
+What if… the main character’s brother converts to Islam.

 Are these 5 not inspiring enough?
 Just refresh your browser and get 5 more.